Ting-Bao/tsflearning/README.md

     └── shift.json
     ```

-    where the openmx_in.dat is the required input file to do OpenMX calculation.
+    where the `openmx_in.dat` is the required input file to do OpenMX calculation.
+You can then run OpenMX as follows, change the mpi configuration according to your environment.
+Remember to `cat openmx.out >> openmx.scfout` for convenience of extracting Hamiltonians.

+    ```
+    mpirun -np {Number of cores} {Path to your compiled OpenMX} openmx_in.dat  > openmx.std cat openmx.out >> openmx.scfout
+    ```

     You can also see a distribution of interlayer space figure like :